 The consultation document details proposals to:

-This would affect not only umbrella companies, but personal service companies (PSCs) as well, meaning that many contractors undertaking contracts away from their home base would not be able to claim relevant traveling and subsistence expenses between their home and the place where they work.
+This would affect not only umbrella companies, but personal service companies (PSCs) as well, meaning that many contractors undertaking contracts away from their home base would not be able to claim relevant travelling and subsistence expenses between their home and the place where they work.
 The inclusion of PSCs in the scope of the proposals is aimed at stopping a flood of new PSC users onto the market, having forsaken umbrella companies.

 Most agencies and end-users prefer to use contractors who operate via a limited company, whether that’s an umbrella or PSC, as it eliminates any potential payroll tax risk as far as they are concerned.
 The proposals would impact upon contractors who are genuinely self-employed who operate through a limited company and could put them at a disadvantage against similar unincorporated businesses.